WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 data available in the catalog database which include those labels.
 ```

-This implementation plan describes the criteria with which we will select which
+This implementation plan describes the criteria we will use to select which tags
-tags from the Rekognition data to include into the catalog database.
-This
+from the Rekognition data to include into the catalog database.
+This includes
-includes defining criteria for the following:
+defining criteria for the following:

 - Which tags should be included/excluded
 - What minimum accuracy value is required for inclusion